Tom King (Emmerdale): 2004–2006

 In the course of his impending wedding to Rosemary on Christmas Day, Grayson was far from the only enemy Tom made during his engagement.
 Tom was outraged to learn that Carl was reuniting with his former girlfriend Chas Dingle (Lucy Pargeter), who he believed was not good enough for his son – particularly as Tom had earlier accused Chas of abetting Cain with his kidnapping incident.
-When Chas grew uncomfortable with the way how Tom is neglecting responsibility for the house collapse, he bullied and later bribed her into breaking things off with Carl before throwing her out of Home Farm.
-When his loyal secretary Edna Birch (Shirley Stelfox) learned the truth about the Kings' alleged involvement behind the house collapse, Tom blackmailed her with the knowledge that she was the aunt of her nephew Peter (Philip Bird) – and not his son as he originally believed.
-Edna, refusing to be blackmailed by Tom, told Peter the truth about her secret and he left the village for good.
-She later delivered her evidence of the Kings' negligence behind the house collapse to the Health and Safety Executive, promoting them to investigate Tom and his sons.
-However, the family were quick to cover their tracks prior to the HSE's arrival – rendering Edna's evidence futile – and the organization were forced to leave Tom and his sons alone under the threat of facing arrest for harassment.
-The subsequent events of Edna's secret being exposed and her failed effort to condemn Tom and his sons cause her to become a recluse, which angers her friend Len Reynolds (Peter Martin) – who was secretly in love with Edna.
-Later on, Len confronted Tom about his cause in Edna's reclusive behaviour and they had a brief fistfight – which Carl broke up, though not Len warned Tom he would get his comeuppance one day.
-In the meantime, Tom has been infuriating Bob Hope (Tony Audenshaw) – the father of Dawn Woods (Julia Mallam), who had died in the Kings River explosion – over neglecting responsibility of the house collapse, and their feud continues when Tom offers Bob £100,000 in compensation to drop any further action; he refused, but after Tom increased the offer and Dawn's mother Jean Hope (Susan Penhaligon) took the money before fleeing the country with her grandson son TJ (Connor Lee), Bob furiously retaliated by burning down the King & Sons billboard sign.
-Bob and Jean's son Jamie (Alex Carter) helped out with his father's vendetta upon blaming Tom for the losses of both his mother and sister, while Dawn's ex-husband and TJ's father Terry Woods (Billy Hartman) – whom Tom had previously fired as his chauffeur – also held a grudge against Tom over his son's departure; at one point, Terry lashed out at Tom on the day of his wedding and assaulted him before storming off in a drunken stupor.
+When Chas grew uncomfortable with how Tom was neglecting responsibility for the house collapse, he bullied and later bribed her into breaking things off with Carl before throwing her out of Home Farm.
+When his loyal secretary Edna Birch (Shirley Stelfox) learned the truth about the Kings' alleged involvement behind the house collapse, Tom blackmailed her with the knowledge that she was the aunt of Peter (Philip Bird) – and not his mother as he originally believed.
+Refusing to be blackmailed by Tom, Edna told Peter the truth about her secret and he left the village for good.
+She later delivered her evidence of the Kings' negligence behind the house collapse to the Health and Safety Executive, prompting them to investigate Tom and his sons.
+However, the family were quick to cover their tracks prior to the HSE's arrival – rendering Edna's evidence futile – and the organisation were forced to leave Tom and his sons alone under the threat of facing arrest for harassment.
+The subsequent events of Edna's secret being exposed, and her failed effort to condemn Tom and his sons, cause her to become a recluse, which angers her friend Len Reynolds (Peter Martin) – who was secretly in love with Edna.
+Later on, Len confronted Tom about him causing Edna's reclusive behaviour and they have a brief fistfight – which Carl broke up, though Len warned Tom he would get his comeuppance one day.
+In the meantime, Tom had been infuriating Bob Hope (Tony Audenshaw) – the father of Dawn Woods (Julia Mallam), who had died in the Kings River explosion – over neglecting responsibility of the house collapse, and their feud continued when Tom offered Bob £100,000 as compensation to drop any further action; he refused, but after Tom increased the offer and Dawn's mother Jean Hope (Susan Penhaligon) took the money before fleeing the country with her grandson son TJ (Connor Lee), Bob furiously retaliated, burning down the King & Sons billboard sign.
+Bob and Jean's son Jamie (Alex Carter) helped with his father's vendetta blaming Tom for the losses of both his mother and sister, while Dawn's ex-husband and TJ's father Terry Woods (Billy Hartman) – who Tom had previously fired as his chauffeur – also held a grudge against Tom over his son's departure; at one point, Terry lashed out at Tom on the day of his wedding and assaulted him before storming off in a drunken stupor.